datalogics-seu/DLE-NotShipped/README.md

 # DLE-notshipped

-APDFL DLE (mostly C#) samples -- Derived from demos, blogs or other sources
+APDFL DLE (mostly CSharp) samples -- Derived from demos, blogs or other sources

 ** AddTextToDocument-WithTimer.cs - Tests performance/speed of the OCRParams Performance options (Default vs. Faster vs. MoreAccuracy vs. BestAccuracy).
 Unscientific test showed that the Faster option took 25%-50% of the elapsed time of BestAccuracy. v15.0.4 and higher.
 Place in \Sample_Source\OpticalCharacterRecognition\AddTextToDocumentWithTimer